 Department of Transport and Main Roads

-As Director-General, Neil leads the Department of Transport and Main Roads (TMR), with an annual budget of almost $10 billion, including capital expenditure of $3.5 billion and managed assets worth in excess of $80 billion.
+As Director-General, Neil leads the Department of Transport and Main Roads, with an annual budget of almost $10 billion, including capital expenditure of $3.7 billion and managed assets worth in excess of $86 billion.

 In September 2014, Neil became Government Champion for the Woorabinda Indigenous community.
 From 2015–2017, Neil was the Queensland Public Sector’s CEO Champion against domestic and family violence.
 In 2017, Neil won the Australia’s CEO Challenge Race, a fundraising initiative that raises money and awareness for domestic and family violence prevention.

-Neil became Acting CEO for Queensland Rail in October 2016, returning to his Director-General role at TMR in April 2017.
+Neil became Acting CEO for Queensland Rail in October 2016, returning to his Director-General role at the Department of Transport and Main Roads in April 2017.

 In 2019, Neil successfully completed the Vincent Fairfax ethical leadership course.

-Prior to joining TransLink, Neil was one of the United Kingdom’s (UK) most senior public transport executives.
+Prior to joining Translink, Neil was one of the United Kingdom’s most senior public transport executives.
 He was Chief Executive and Director-General of Merseytravel, the transport authority for Merseyside in the north of England.

-In this role, he was responsible for some 200 million passenger journeys every year by train, bus and ferries and the two Mersey tunnels.
-He is credited for reversing the fortunes of Merseytravel, which is now recognised as one of the best transport authorities in the UK.
+In this role, he was responsible for some 200 million passenger journeys every year by train, bus and ferries and the 2 Mersey tunnels.
+He is credited for reversing the fortunes of Merseytravel, which is now recognised as one of the best transport authorities in the United Kingdom.

 Neil has served as a Trustee of Museums and Galleries of Merseyside, a member of the British Transport Police Authority and an Integrated Transport Commissioner.